-If you do not follow this, a significantly reduced data transmission rate is observed.
+If you don't follow this, a significantly reduced data transmission rate is observed.
 Also the loss of data can appear.

-2.5 Hardware
+2.6 Hardware

-- Install camera in the desired location.
-You can use the 1/4" tripot adapter or use the 4 M3 holes in the adapter of the camera. - Connect the power supply.
+Install camera in the desired location.
+You can use the 1⁄4" tripod adapter or use the 4 M3 holes in the adapter of the camera.
+Connect the power supply.
 If you have ordered a P/S connect it to the camera.
-If you use your own power supply (e.g. 10 -25 V DC) make sure you connect it to Pin1(GND) and Pin 2 (e.g. +12 -25 V).
+If you use your own power supply (must be between 9 and 24 VDC) make sure connection is done right.
+See Chapter 5.4.3.
 If you - by mistake - supply line with GND pin the camera can be damaged!

 If power supply was ordered, do not modify it.

-Connect an Ethernet cable to your PC or a network switch like you would build up a PC Network.
-Please note that cable length should not exceed 100 m for theses camera (Cat 5E version).
-In doubt consult your local distributor.
+Connect one or 2 Ethernet cable to your PC like you would built up a PC Network.
+Please note that cable length should not exceed 100m for theses camera (Cat 5E version).
+In doubt consult your local distributor!